Create the dozens of WiFi networks that aren't actually there using beacon frames!

 Through these packets, client devices learn about available WiFi networks in the area.
 That is how your phone knows about the networks you see in the WiFi settings menu.
 This discovery process is also called passive scanning.
 Learn more about active and passive scanning in our post about WiFi Probe Requests.

-With the beacon command of the Deauther V3 we can send out a lot of these beacon frames and advertise networks with custom names, without actually having to create real networks.
-We can also detect devices that are trying to connect to our fake networks.
+With the beacon command of the Deauther V3, we can send out a lot of these beacon frames and advertise networks with custom names without actually having to create real networks.
+We can also detect devices trying to connect to our fake networks.

-WiFi beacon frames are mostly harmless, but some devices can react unexpectedly to certain SSIDs:
+WiFi beacon frames are primarily harmless, but some devices can react unexpectedly to certain SSIDs: iPhone Bug breaks WiFi when you join Hotspot with unusual name

 How to use the command